pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

 ![BBP Formula](https://wikimedia.org/api/rest_v1/media/math/render/svg/af6bc360851499dd2ab2a90bee03fbe2040089d5)

-Each term in this sum represents a digit in the nth digit position.
+Each term in this sum represents a digit in the k'th digit position.
 Although, the digit position is not a decimal position, it is a hexadecimal position.
 For the sum and the resulting value of pi, it makes no difference.
 The series can be broken up into "chunks" that can be assigned as work packets for the worker